octavianarmasu/Hangman-Game/README.md

 6. **Win or Lose**
    - If you guess all the letters before running out of attempts, you win the game.
    - If you run out of attempts before guessing the word, you lose.

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-Enjoy playing Hangman in Romanian!